s0crateX/car-rental-website/README.md

-# Car Rental Website
+# GenRide - Car Rental Website

-This is a car rental website built with Next.js, TypeScript, and Tailwind CSS.
+This is the repository for the GenRide car rental platform, built with Next.js, TypeScript, and Tailwind CSS.

 ## Folder Structure